SaltiestSyrup/ArchipelagoRW/worlds/rain_world/docs/setup_en.md

 Install an Archipelago release of the Randomizer mod by doing the following:
 1. Download a release [from GitHub](https://github.com/SaltiestSyrup/RWRandomizer/releases).
-   If you downloaded a specific release on the APWorld, that release page should point to the version(s) of the Randomizer mod that it is designed for.
+   If you downloaded a specific release of the APWorld, that release page should point to the version(s) of the Randomizer mod that it is designed for.
 2. Unzip it and place the `rwrandomizer` folder in your mods folder (`Rain World\RainWorld_Data\StreamingAssets\mods`).